rahulkumarsah/gla-bcsc0001-2018/practice/questions/super_practice_set.md

 1. Read the question given below carefully.

-2. If you do not understand something from the practice set, you are free to search it on Google or email me.
+2. If you do not understand something from the practice set, you are free to compile the source code on your compiler, search it on Google or email me.

 3. The command for compiling a C program on a Linux based Operating System is